cseelye/terrain-model/README.md

 </p>

 ## Workflow
-This is the typical steps that I follow to create a new model.
+These are the typical steps that I follow to create a new model.
 All of these commands are run inside the container, with a host directory mounted at "work" to hold the input/output files. *Note this is built to work with The National Map, a US resource, so regions outside the US may not be able to automatically download imagery/elevation data.*

 Clone the git repo then launch the container:
 ```